v4rshi/v4rshi.github.io/seasons_eda.md

 ### NOTE: Click on any graph to zoom in!

 ### 1. The first thing I looked at was who my most listened-to artists were.
-I was fully expecting my top artist to be Charli XCX but in a rather surprising turn of events, its Future???
-I did not see this in my Future, that is for sure.
+I was fully expecting my top artist to be Charli XCX but it is actually...
+Future???
+I did not see this in my Future.

 <img src="images/spotify_project/top_20_artists.png?raw=true" width="1000" class="zoom" alt="Zoomable Image"/>